What Is Psychological Dependence?

 Substances Associated with Psychological and Physical Dependence

-- Cannabis products (although there is mounting evidence that there may be a significant physical process of withdrawal that occurs in chronic users of cannabis products)
+- Cannabis products (although there is mounting evidence that there may be a significant physical process of withdrawal that occurs in those who chronically use cannabis).

 Substances associated with the development of strong physical dependence typically include:

-- Opiate drugs, such as heroin, morphine, Vicodin, etc.
+- Opioid drugs, such as heroin, morphine, Vicodin, etc.

 - Benzodiazepines, such as Xanax, Valium, Ativan, etc.